damienhanoun/basic-rest-api/README.md

 `gulp`

 ## Predetermined behaviors
-There is three predetermined behaviors you can't change for now.
+There is four predetermined behaviors you can't change for now.

 The first one is the Content-Type is application/json by default (when call or response don't include file).

-The second one is you are forced to use id attribute (which can be string or int) on all your entities.
+The second one is you are forced to use id attribute (which can be string or number) on all your entities.

-And the third one is about the way to manage files.
+The third one is about the way to manage files.
 To let you get or update informations on a file without have to deal with the file itself, you can use two verbs (even if it is not a strict REST approach) :
  - download
  - upload

+And the fourfth is about the status 204(No-Content) which will throw an error even if fetch consider it as ok.

 Your url should look like this : http://mysite/api/resource/1/download